Who can issue a pool fence safety certification?

 Who needs a pool safety certificate?

-Pool certification is designed to ensure your swimming pool barrier is safe and also compliant to the NSW Swimming Pool Act, 2018 swimming pool regulations and suitable Australian standard 1926.1 for the year the pool was constructed.
+The aim is to ensure that swimming pool barriers comply with the NSW Swimming Pool Act of 2018, relevant swimming pool regulations, and the Australian standard 1926.1 applicable to the year of pool construction.

 Who can issue a pool fence certification?